Managing Your Money

 |Income TOTAL £||Expenditure TOTAL £|

-If your income total is higher than your expenditure you will then have money to use for leisure and savings.
+- If your income total is higher than your spending, you will then have money to use for leisure and savings.

-If you are in arrears with your rent the Income Officer will check your income and expenditure before making any agreement to repay this debt.
-This ensures that the rent arrears are paid off, over a suitable period of time and you keep your home.
+If you are in arrears with your rent, your Income Officer will check your income and expenditure before making any agreement to repay the debt.
+This ensures that the rent arrears are paid off over a suitable period of time, and you keep your home.

 Always contact us as soon as you are having financial problems.
 We will help where we can.